johnslimai/dockerslimexamples/index.md

 ```

-The image layer information listed in the ``"image_layers":`` array is useful for understanding what files and consequesntly what software and related files are in the container.
+The image layer information listed in the ``"image_layers":`` array is useful for understanding what files and consequently what software and related files are in the container.
 The layer informaion is organized by index indicated by the ``"index":`` tag.
 Search for index 0 in the image layers list.

 **Layer 0**